TSP Hardship Withdrawal Requirements and Pros & Cons

 The Thrift Savings Plan (TSP) has a feature that allows its members to withdraw money during a financial emergency.
 While this can be helpful in a tight situation, it is not a decision to take lightly.
 When money is taken out early, it cannot be replaced in the TSP, and you will lose out on any potential growth from those funds.

-The TSP is designed similarly to a 401(k) plan, long-term retirement savings plan with tax deferral advantages.
-It is not designed to be a temporary savings account, or to be tapped into before you are normally eligible, which is age 59 1/2.
-To deter people from taking early withdrawals, taxes and penalties are assessed in addition to the inability to replace withdrawn funds.
+The TSP is designed similarly to a 401(k) plan, a long-term retirement savings plan with tax deferral advantages.
+It is not designed to be a temporary savings account or to be tapped into before you are usually eligible, typically age 59 1/2.
+To deter people from taking early withdrawals, taxes and penalties are incurred in addition to the inability to replace withdrawn funds.
 Strict restrictions are also in place to determine who is eligible for early withdrawals.

 What are the Rules for a Financial Hardship Withdrawal?